aboalang/aboa/README.md

 # aboa

-Aboa ("a good" in Portuguese) is a programming language that melds the best aspects of other programming languages together with a few new ideas into an alloy of surpassing quality.
+Aboa ("the good" in Portuguese) is a programming language that melds the best aspects of other programming languages together with a few new ideas into an alloy of surpassing quality.

 ## priorities (... inspired by)

 1. Interactive ...
-APL, Lisp
+APL, Smalltalk
 2. Beautiful ...
 Lisp, Uiua
 3. Ubiquitous ...
 C, Python
 4. Uncompromising ...
 Haskell, Rust